 Motor Generator sets use several methods of coupling the drive motor to the generator.
 The simplest and least expensive method is belt coupled converters that use drive belts and pulleys to not only transfer the energy from motor to generator, but also change the frequency by pulley ratio.
 Another method is direct coupled converters that directly couple the motor shaft to the generator shaft using a mechanical coupling, and adjusting the speed of the drive motor to vary the rotational speed of the generator, thus varying the output frequency.
 An adjustable speed electronic drive (ASD) is used for this purpose, instead of a conventional motor starter.

 Finally, the most sophisticated and most costly method is to build the motor and generator onto a single common shaft, called common shaft frequency converters.
 In this case, the frequency change is made by winding the motor with a different number of electrical poles than the generator.
 For example, a 12 pole motor and 10 pole generator will yield a 60-to-50 Hz conversion.

 In certain applications, only power line isolation (complete electrical discontinuity, input to output) or power line conditioning (poor incoming electrical power converted to good output power), is required.
 In these power line isolators, an insulated flexible coupling is used between motor and generator, to transmit the power from motor to generator, and completely isolate the input from the output.
 Typically, no change is made to the frequencies, although phase or voltage conversion may be required.

-Rotary frequency converters are very good at starting and running typical factory loads.
+Motor Generator Sets are very good at starting and running typical factory loads.
 They have the ability to produce high starting surge currents for short periods, making them ideal for motor loads.
 These converters are very robust, and can tolerate harsh environments.
 While they are susceptible to driving rain, with the proper enclosures these units can be placed outdoors, and tolerate a wide range of operating temperature environments.